Course planning means different things to different people. Here, you can match your needs to our resources.

 CLT Faculty lead Dr. Miriam Horne produced some slides on how scaffolding can support critical thinking skills, which are also useful if you are considering how to scaffold your assignments for other reasons.

-Enhancing Your Use of Educational Technology
+Enhancing Your Use of Canvas

 Educational technology — including the Canvas learning management system — is not the primary tool for good teaching, but judicious and creative use of technology can really help!
 Canvas in particular helps students stay organized.
 Due to the increasing prevalence of learning management systems in K-12 school, students tend to expect that they can turn to Canvas for essential information.